Walid-Rahman2/semantic_steer_cs230/README.md

 - Run the KL_model.ipynb to train the KL model to guide steering

-NOTE: milestone contains code from the milestone.
+NOTE: the milestone folder contains code from the milestone

 ---